 The requirements in the clause 9.14 are applicable to FR1 and FR2-1 for LTM.

-The requirements in clause 9.14 apply, provided for the SSB from the neighbor cell configured for intra-frequency L1-RSRP, the following conditions are met:
+The requirements in clause 9.14 apply, provided for the SSB from the neighbor cell configured for intra-frequency L1-RSRP measurement, the following conditions are met:

 - The cell is known

+- [The SSB configured for intra-frequency L1-RSRP measurement is on the same carrier frequency of SSB configured for L3 intra-frequency measurement].

 - The SSB resources configured for L1-RSRP measurements are measurable.